redek-dp/.github/profile/README.md

 ## Come Work With Us

-Looking for a new challenging and fun?
+Looking for a new challenge and fun?
 EclipseSource gathers the best talent independent of location.
 We combine the benefits of collocated work with the advantages of working remotely.